-- When the deployment is initialized, Configuration Logging becomes available when the first Configuration Logging Service instance registers with the Configuration Service.
-Therefore, the very early stages of configuration are not logged (for example, when the database schema is obtained and applied, when a hypervisor is initialized).
+- When the deployment is initialized, configuration logging becomes available when the first Configuration Logging Service instance registers with the Configuration Service.
+Therefore, the early stages of configuration are not logged (for example, when the database schema is obtained and applied, when a hypervisor is initialized).

 - It splits the single point of failure for the three databases.

 Product editions that do not support configuration logging do not have a Logging node in Studio.

 Enable and disable configuration logging and mandatory logging